 Everything is authentic, including the simple no-nonsense food.
 Think long-simmered stews made with beef, tete de veau and sausages alongside lentils, tender white beans all enriched in rich, wine-based sauces.
 This is the kind of nourishing and high-calorie cooking that will instantly lift your spirits.

 Just steps from the Louvre, this small bistro is everything you're dreaming about when you dream about Paris.
-Its limited menu represents the best of classic French dishes.
+Its menu represents the best of classic French dishes.
 Since there's only a handful of tables, it's a good idea to make a reservation before you arrive.

 There's no hiding here — the chef operates from an open kitchen with a handsome display of copper pans hanging above his stove.
 Our recommendation is to pay attention to the daily plat — and you can't go wrong with the steak-frites with plenty of shallot sauce and crispy fries.
 And if there's anything with chocolate… order it.